Internal Governing Policies

 The investigation of a complaint, including attempts at informal resolution, ordinarily will be completed within sixty (60) days, exclusive of holidays, after receipt of a complaint.
 If the investigation cannot be completed within sixty (60) days, the complainant, and other parties as appropriate, will be notified as to the delay.

-The following steps will be taken to resolve complaints that are filed with the Office of Civil Rights:
+The following steps will be taken to resolve complaints that are filed with the Office of Civil Rights and Diversity:

-An in-depth interview with the complainant will be conducted by a member of the Office of Civil Rights.
+- An in-depth interview with the complainant will be conducted by the investigator(s) within the Office of Civil Rights and Diversity.

-The Civil Rights staff member will inform the person(s) against whom the complaint is being filed, and will also interview that person to ascertain his/her response to the complaint.
+- The investigator(s) will inform the person(s) against whom the complaint is being filed, and will also interview that person to ascertain his/her response to the complaint.

-The Civil Rights staff member will discuss a potential resolution of the complaint with the complainant, respondent, and/or both.
+- Where appropriate, the investigator(s) will discuss a potential resolution of the complaint with the complainant, the respondent, and/or both.

-Further investigation may be conducted by the Civil Rights staff member, including interviewing witnesses, confirming information and seeking additional information and/or documentation.
-In conducting the investigation, the Civil Rights staff shall have unrestricted access to all pertinent material, records, reports and documents in possession of any University personnel and shall be afforded the opportunity to interview all persons possessing relevant information.
+- Further investigation may be conducted by the investigator(s), including interviewing witnesses, confirming information, and seeking additional information and/or documentation.
+In conducting the investigation, the investigator(s) shall have unrestricted access to all pertinent material, records, reports and documents in possession of any university personnel and shall be afforded the opportunity to interview all persons possessing relevant information.
 When the investigation is completed, a confidential report will be forwarded to the appropriate Vice President.

-A written response, setting forth the Vice President’s decision on the basis of the evidence gathered during the investigation, will be sent to the Office of Civil Rights and Diversity within twenty (20) days.
+- A written response, setting forth the Vice President’s decision on the basis of the evidence gathered during the investigation, will be sent to the Office of Civil Rights and Diversity within twenty (20) days, exclusive of holidays.
 In the event the Director determines that further consideration should be given to the complaint, the matter will be referred to the President for consultation before the Vice President’s decision is implemented.

-The Office of Civil Rights and Diversity will communicate the Vice President’s decision to the complainant by letter or electronic communication within ten (10) days.
-Either the complainant or the respondent may appeal the Vice President’s decision to the President within forty-five (45) days after the date notice is received of the Vice President’s decision.
+- The Office of Civil Rights and Diversity will communicate the Vice President’s decision to the complainant by letter or electronic communication within ten (10) days.
+Either the complainant or the respondent may appeal the Vice President’s decision to the President within fifteen (15) days after the date notice is received of the Vice President’s decision.
 The President’s decision is final.